brucemack/tt07-sb-mixer/docs/math.md

 Jumping ahead, the fundamental concept in the design of a double-balanced mixer is to arrange the circuit in such away that the $\ B$ terms cancel each other, at least conceptually.

-## How is the LO Suppressed in the Double-Balanced MOSFET Mixer?
+## How is the LO Suppressed in a Double-Balanced MOSFET Mixer?

 This diagram of the standard Gilbert cell double-balanced mixer will be used as the basis of the analysis.